-History GCSE is widely recognised by all colleges, universities and employers as a subject which develops an understanding of the world we live in and the events of the last 100 years, which help to explain the problems and opportunities of the world today.
+History GCSE is widely recognised by all colleges, universities and employers as a subject which develops an understanding of the world we live in and the events of today.
 In History you will study real people, working out what motivated them.
 You will improve your ability to judge whether you are being told the truth, learn to construct a logical argument, to communicate clearly and effectively and develop skills in the interpretation and evaluation of source material.
 The course provides a sound basis for study at a higher level.